wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 upper level.
 The method returns `true`, if the block to be invalidated in the upper level is owned, or `false` if otherwise.

+The method calls attempts to call `invalidateOwner()`, with the command being either `FetchInv`, if not specified in the argument, or whatever in the argument, if otherwise.
+If `invalidateOwner()` returns `true`, meaning that the block is indeed owned by an upper level cache, the function returns `true` as well.
+Otherwise, if `invalidateOwner()` returns `false`, meaning that the block does not have an owner, and all copies in the above level are shared (or it is not cached by upper levels at all), then the method enumerates all sharers, and calls `invalidateSharer()` on each of the sharer.
+The command, if not explicitly given, is set to `Inv` by default.
+The timestamp of the block is updated in the same way as in `invalidateExceptRequestor()`.